Georgia sets execution for man convicted of killing 2 people

 Courts have rejected his lawyers’ request for DNA testing on evidence.

 Lance had long abused his ex-wife, both during their marriage and after their divorce, according to evidence at trial.
-He had beat her with his fist, a belt and a handgun; had choked her; and had shocked her with a car battery, the summary says.
+He had beaten her with his fist, a belt and a handgun; had choked her; and had shocked her with a car battery, the summary says.
 He had also threatened her with flammable liquid, guns and a chainsaw.

 He had threatened multiple times to kill her and had asked a relative how much it might cost to hire someone to kill her and Wood, the summary says.